mikermcneil/backbone-to-sails/README.md

 ###### Listening to the Server
-> i.e. What happens when comet messages arrive?
+> i.e. What happens when messages arrive?

-When your Sails publishes a message using `Foo.publish`, the name of the socket event is always 'message'.
-This SDK examines all incoming messages from Sails, then triggers a `comet` event on the `Backbone` global.
+When your Sails publishes a message using `Foo.publish`, the name of the socket event is always the name of the Model - in this case 'foo'.
+If you provide socket callbacks, you'll receive messages about the model Foo on the 'foo' channel.
+If you don't provide callbacks, all incoming messages will be sent to the 'comet' channel.

+This SDK examines all incoming messages from Sails, then triggers the appropriate event ('foo' vs. 'comet') on the `Backbone` global.